codastream/printf_test/README.md

 No guarantee that the test results are accurate.

-Any suggestions are welcome to improve the code or the tests.
+Any suggestion is welcome to improve the code or the tests.